Professor Ken Purnell, PhD

 Professional teachers usually have a very substantive professional knowledge and practice that draw upon quality contemporary evidence-based research as well as relevant policy and learning priorities.
 Teacher behaviours in learning environments are critical to creating brain-friendly, thriving learning environments that optimise student learning through learning experiences that are engaging.
 Dysfunctional stress is minimised in such optimal environments and a calm brain state where students can effectively utilise the brain's natural neuroplasticity to enhance and consolidate learning.
 Students are often taught too about their brain utilising understandings from neuroscience and education.
 For example, the importance of having blood flow, neural electrical and chemical firing (or not - inhibitors) in the prefrontal cortex area and how to achieve that, and the critical importance of both the quality and quantity of sleep as well as good nutrition to feed their brain and movement (exercise).
 As an example in the sleep hygiene area - that so important to getting a good night's restorative sleep that allows new memory formation and consolidation too - see ideas in the resources from the Division of Sleep Medicine at Harvard Medical School - Healthy sleep: Understanding the third of our lives we so often take for granted.

-What teachers KNOW and DO is the biggest single variable in learning (see, for example, Bantick, 2010; Darling-Hammond & Bransford, 2005; DEST, 2005).
+What teachers KNOW and DO is the biggest single variable in learning (see, for example, Bantick, 2010; Darling-Hammond & Bransford, 2005; DEST, 2005; Postareffa, Mattsson, & Parpalab, 2018).
 The Australian Government Department of Education Science and Training (DEST, 2005, p.
 21) stated that “highly effective teachers and their professional learning do make a difference in the classroom.
 It is not so much what students bring with them from their backgrounds, but what they experience on a day-to-day basis in interaction with teachers and other students that matters”.
 In a nutshell: Quality learning is directly related to quality teaching - where quality teachers focus on the priority of achieving learning gains with students using their informed professional knowledge, skills and dispositions (Purnell & Muldoon, 2012).
 As an example of a website with contemporary information on evidenced-based education is The Wing Institute.
 There they note that:

 'Evidence-based education is a paradigm by which education stakeholders use empirical evidence to make informed decisions about education interventions (policies, practices, and programs).
 "Evidence-based" decision making is emphasized over "Opinion-based" decision making.'